Agree with our rating?

 Given the company’s complaint total and resolution ratio, we agree with the BBB’s rating.

-A Closer Look at the Contract
+A Closer Look at The Contract

-Cost Summary
+Cost & Fees Summary

 Custom Contract Terms

 There is very little specific information available about the standard eMerchantBroker contract at this time.
-Multiple online reviews indicate that the company partners with a number of processors including First Data (Fiserv), iPayment, and North American Bancard to provide its services, meaning that its contract terms could vary greatly from merchant to merchant.
+Multiple online reviews indicate that the company partners with a number of processors including First Data (Fiserv), iPayment, and North American Bancard to provide its services, meaning that its contract terms could vary greatly from client to client.
 In addition, the company’s willingness to work with high-risk businesses likely creates a need for even greater flexibility with its rates.

 Contract lengths are reported to range from 1 to 3 years, each with an automatic renewal clause that vests at the conclusion of the initial term.
 Early termination fees of up to $295 for 1-year contracts and upwards of $595 for 3-year contracts have also been reported.
-Merchants can expect to receive a wide variety of contract terms through eMerchantBroker and are encouraged to work with a sales rep they trust.
-Merchants reviews reflect rates of 3.00% plus $0.15 and 4.00% plus $0.25 for swiped and keyed-in transactions, respectively.
+Clients can expect to receive a wide variety of contract terms through eMerchantBroker and are encouraged to work with a sales rep they trust.
+Client reviews reflect rates of 3.00% plus $0.15 and 4.00% plus $0.25 for swiped and keyed-in transactions, respectively.

 Can Serve MMJ and CBD Merchants